boonlogic/boon-docs/docs/AmberDocs/SensorFusionExample/SensorFusionExample.md

 <a href="AmberDemo_Results.csv" download>Download Amber Results</a>

 ### Interpreting Root Cause
 Root Cause Analysis applies to all clustered patterns, but most often is used in the analysis of anomalous patters.
 Using the cluster IDs associated with the six flagged anomalies, the root cause analysis vectors correlate with each anomaly.
-Each detection has multiple cluster IDs associated with it which is represented by each of the vectors shown in one of the following images.
+Each detection has multiple cluster IDs associated with it.
+The root cause vectors associated with the cluster IDs for one anomalous flagging are shown by each of the vectors shown in one of the following images.
 The six images correlate to the six anomaly detections shown above.

 <table class="table">
   <tr>